 - Interactive case studies—offer medical education simulation aimed to teach students to apply clinical reasoning in the diagnosis of lupus;

-- Traditional case studies—provide examples of how lupus presents among a range of ages and races/ethnicities in a variety of cultural settings;
+- Traditional case studies—provide examples of how lupus presents among a range of ages and races/ethnicities in a variety of cultural settings; and

 - Short teaching videos—provide a unique opportunity to learn about lupus from experts and hear directly from lupus patients.